Things to do in 3 days in Marseille plus my Unite D'habitation Hotel Review

 This was the view from our bedroom, just perfection.
 We had a shared bathroom and it was a tad on the small side as far as hotel rooms go - but being a part of Le Corbusiers dream for a few nights was far better than any 5* hotel experience I've ever had.

 There have been many housing projects in recent years which have tried to mimic Le Corbusier's concept with his Unite D' Habitation series, but none have quite got it right (the one that stands out most to me is Sheffield Park Hill flats, which are pale in comparison.)
 The influence this series of buildings has had on architecture around the world is undeniable.
 Every cement building design to date has this project to thank for its innovative pioneering style.
-How a piece of architecture that was so fashionable in the 1950s, can remain so to this day is a real testament to Corbusier and Afonso and demonstrates how great art and architecture never truly get old.
+How a piece of architecture that was so fashionable in the 1950s, can remain so to this day is a real testament to Corbusier and Afonso and demonstrates how great art and architecture is a gift to the world.

 Here is me after 3 days design & nature in Marseille.